 The College of IST will allow graduate students to substitute external courses for IST graduate courses to fulfill the IST graduate curriculum requirements.
-The College course substitution quidelines are below.
+The College course substitution guidelines are below.

-1. If a student wants to substitute a graduate course taken at another institution for an IST graduate course, the course must satisfy the following requirements:

-a.
-The course must be from an accredited institution.
+- 1. If a student wants to substitute a graduate course taken at another institution for an IST graduate course, the course must satisfy the following requirements: - a.
+The course must be from an accredited institution. - b.

-- b.
 The student must have received an "A" or "B" grade value. - c.
 The course must appear on an official graduate transcript. - d.
 The course must have been taken within five years prior to the date of registration in the IST graduate program. - 2.
-When requesting a course substitution, the student must submit a syllabus of the external course with an IST Course Substitution Request Form to the Graduate Programs Office.
+When requesting a course substitution, the student must submit a syllabus of the external course as an attachment to an IST Course Substitution Request Form; this information should be submitted to the Graduate Programs Office.
 The Graduate Programs Director will then review the request and syllabus for which the substitution is being requested.
 The student will then be notified of the decision.

-Note: If the substitution is proposed for a course not currently taught in IST (e.g., a research methodology course), the syllabus review and determination will be conducted by the Graduate Programs Director, in consultation as needed with the Associate Dean for Education. - 3.
-If the course substitution is not approved, the student may request a meeting with the Graduate Programs Director.
-After this meeting, the Graduate Programs Director will make a recommendation to the Associate Dean for Education to either uphold or overturn the original decision. - 4.
-All course substitution requests must be submitted by May 15 of the end of the student's first year.
-No course substitution requests will be accepted after this date. - 5.
+Note: If the substitution is proposed for a course not currently taught in IST (e.g., a research methodology course), the syllabus review and determination will be conducted by the Graduate Programs Director, in consultation as needed with the Associate Dean for Graduate and Undergraduate Studies.

+- 3. If the course substitution is not approved, the student may request a meeting with the Graduate Programs Director.
+After this meeting, the Graduate Programs Director will make a recommendation to the Associate Dean for Graduate and Undergraduate Studies to either uphold or overturn the original decision. - 4.
+All course substitution requests must be processed before the qualifying exam. - 5.
 The course substitution process is an internal IST process and the course's grade will not appear on the student's PSU transcript. - 6.
-Students will be able to substitute a maximum of ten credits.
+Students are allowed to substitute a maximum of ten credits.
 Of these ten credits, a maximum of six credits will be approved for meeting the methodology requirements.

-\Please note that this policy works in conjunction with the IST Graduate Student Credit Transfer Policy.
+Please note that this policy works in conjunction with the IST Graduate Student Credit Transfer Policy.
 Consequently, a student can only substitute a maximum of six credits for the methodology requirements utilizing the credits allowed under both policies.